 In any case, you should try to resolve the dispute with your insurer privately at the first instance.

-Common reasons for why insurers may reject your claim include:
+There are a few common reasons why insurers may reject your claim, including:

 - Your claim amount is less than the deductible